TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 4. Apply fast fourier transform on signal sections to extract frequencies
 5. Convert frequencies to notes (like a') or chords (like E minor)

-I imagine such a pipeline to have a bunch of pitfalls and difficult to tune towards different edge cases.
+I imagine such a pipeline to have a bunch of pitfalls and to be difficult to tune towards different edge cases.
 Because of that, I am also looking at the lazy way of doing things: machine learning.
 For this, I will (as a first attempt) treat the note extraction problem as a search problem and provide a genetic algorithm with the notes it is able to play and let it figure out which ones to play and when to play those.
 In this approach, I expect problems with decreasing amplitudes in the signal when a note is being held for a period of time.